Aram Karamanoukian

-Aram Karamanoukian (Արամ Գարամանուկեան; 1 May 1910 – 23 December 1996) was a Lieutenant General of the Syrian Army.
-He was also member of the Syrian Parliament.
+Aram Karamanoukian (Արամ Գարամանուկեան; 1 May 1910 – 23 December 1996) was a Syrian-Armenian Lieutenant General of the Syrian Army.
+He was also a member of the Syrian Parliament.
 He is the author of several books.
 For his work as a scholar and military serviceman, Karamanoukian received medals from Egypt, Armenia, Lebanon, Syria, and France.

 Life and career

-Aram Karamanoukian was born in May 1910 in Aintab (today Gaziantep), Ottoman Empire to his father Hagop (Effendi) Karamanoukian, a lawyer by profession, and his mother Mariam Leylekian.
-During the Armenian genocide, the Armenians of Aintab were deported and Karamanoukian, along with his family, were driven into the Syrian desert where they arrived in Hama and ultimately settled in Aleppo, Ottoman Syria.
+Aram Karamanoukian was born in May 1910 in Aintab (today Gaziantep), Ottoman Empire to his father, Hagop (Effendi) Karamanoukian, a lawyer by profession, and his mother Mariam Leylekian.
+During the Armenian genocide, the Armenians of Aintab were deported and Karamanoukian, along with his family, were driven into the Syrian Desert where they arrived in Hama and ultimately settled in Aleppo, Ottoman Syria.
 He received his early education at Atenagan and the Haigazian Lyceum in Aleppo, graduating from there in 1923.
 Setting aside his education for a few years, he briefly became a dentist in 1924.
 Thereafter, he resumed his education at the Marist Brothers College in Aleppo.

 Thereafter, in 1932, Karamanoukian entered the Syrian Military Academy in Damascus and specialized in artillery.
 After graduating from the academy in 1934, he was then transferred to France to the School of Applied Artillery where he received additional training from 1938 to 1939.
 He furthered his education at the École spéciale militaire de Saint-Cyr, graduating from there in 1945 with the rank of officer.

 Returning to Syria, Karamanoukian was admitted into the newly formed Syrian Army and was responsible for various positions.
 He participated in the First Arab-Israeli war at the Quneitra front as the leader of the Syrian artillery regiment.
 From 1949 to 1957, he became the commander in chief of the Syrian Army's artillery.
 While serving this post, he was promoted to the rank of lieutenant-general in 1956.
 He was transferred to Washington D.C. where he served as a military attache to the Syrian embassy.
 After spending a year abroad, he retired from the military in 1958 and went into public service.
 In the same year, he married Hasmig Meghrigian, an Armenian American from New York City.